The-Bioinformatics-Group/skeletonema_sex_project/README.md

 First need to map the reads to the transcriptome to produce a countmatrix where each read is only mapped once.
 The reads were multi-mapped to the transcriptome using the script located in:
 /nobackup/data5/skeletonema_sex_project/code/Bash-scripts/Transcript-abundance-estimation/trinity_RSEM_a-evl.sh
-This script utilzies the trinit perl script: /usr/local/bin/trinityrnaseq_r20140717/util/align_and_estimate_abundance.pl
+This script utilizes the trinity perl-script: /usr/local/bin/trinityrnaseq_r20140717/util/align_and_estimate_abundance.pl
-It script uses bowtie2 for mapping the single end reads one sample at a time to the transcriptome.
+This script uses bowtie2 for mapping the single end reads one sample at a time to the transcriptome.
 The resulting bam files are located here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcript-abundance-est/RSEM_1/sampleX
 The mapping settings in this script is fairly strict, which reduces the number of ambigiously mapped reads.
 The multimapped reads were resolved using the script located in: